You may think that serious (critical) illnesses only strike others. But the reality is quite different.

 - Can you maintain your lifestyle if you are out of work?

-A basic critical illness policy is more affordable, but may not provide adequate coverage to take care of your living expenses if you are out of work.
+A basic critical illness policy is more affordable, but may not provide adequate insurance coverage to take care of your living expenses if you are out of work.
 A comprehensive policy, while more expensive, will include more conditions and provide a bigger payout.

 However, don't just take your financial situation into account.
 Also, consider your risk of developing a severe illness.
 You may want to discuss with your doctor: